 This film will change the face of American motherhood.
 Join us in this much-needed galactic revolution.
 Watch the trailer here:

-We have completed production on our feature-length documentary, The Milky Way.
-This is a documentary exposé about breastfeeding in the United States.
+The Milky Way is a documentary exposé about breastfeeding in the United States.
 We show how women can reclaim their birthright and restore the nursing mother archetype.
 More than a breastfeeding promotion film, this is a film by, for, and about women.
 It is about the knowledge that inherently resides in every woman, how to access that knowledge and how to trust what we already know.
 It is a film that inspires women to say, “I can do that!”
 “I want to do that!”

 Did you know that?…